stavsap/comfyui-ollama/README.md

 ![pic](.meta/OllamaGenerate.png)

 ## Usage Example

 Consider the following workflow of vision an image, and perform additional text processing with desired LLM.
 In the OllamaGenerate node set the prompt as input.

 ![pic](.meta/CombinedUsage1.png)

+The custom Text Nodes in the examples can be found here: https://github.com/pythongosssss/ComfyUI-Custom-Scripts